aliaksei-siniauski/movies-app/README.md

 ## Features:

 - rendering the movie list
-- showing the most popular movies
+- showing a list of movies with images and titles
+- searching for any movie it will show you the movie name with the image
 - all the necessary elements are generated with the usage of JS

 ## Techs: